Lion (2006 film): Plot

-During the campaigning, Krishnakumar brings out the political dramas of his opponents and donates the ransom he obtained from Vendor Chandy and others as charity.
+During the campaigning, Krishnakumar brings out the political dramas of his opponents and donates eradicatesoney he obtained from Vendor Chandy and other various businessmen as charity.
 Post election, Menon is surprised to find that Krishnakumar had won against him by a slight margin.
 Menon's party coalition wins seventy out of 140 seats and the opposition has 69.
 As Krishnakumar's support was required for the party to attain majority, he makes use of the situation by demanding the state Home Minister post.
-Even Balagangadhara Menon supports this and the party council has no choice and agrees.
-Thomman Chakko becomes the C.M while Krishnakumar and others becomes members of his cabinet.
+Even Balagangadhara Menon supports this and the party council has no choice and they agree.
+Thomman Chakko becomes the C.M while Krishnakumar and others become members of his cabinet.

-Krishnakumar makes use of his position in good ways and eradicates most of the corrupt evil activities in the state with the help of Police force and his friends.
+Krishnakumar makes use of his position in good ways and eradicates most of the corrupt evil activities in the state with the help of the Police force and his friends.
 He even chases down high politicians and brings out the black money they kept.
 He transfers his brother-in-law ASP Harshan to Bihar.
 Thomman Chakko is also blackmailed against his corrupt assets and has no choice than obeying Krishnakumar.
 Meanwhile, Krishnakumar convinces Shari to marry him, and both register their marriage soon.
 This irritates Menon and he dispels both of them from entering house.
 Later, Krishnakumar and Shari began to live happily in Minister's official residence.

 Pavithran in the meantime tries to eliminate Unni in several ways but fails.
 He tells Menon that Unni should be killed.
 Menon gets stuck up at this and finally decides to be a good man.
-He secretly meets Unni and Shari in a sorry mood, and tells both to return home soon.
+He secretly meets Unni and Shari to apologise, and tells them to return home soon.
 He even decides to arrange a press meet to bring out all his corruptions.
 Pavithran finds that all his illegal wealth would be gone, and kills Menon using his henchmen depicting it as a lorry accident (by hitting the lorry with Menon's car).
-But unknown to him Menon's P.A, Joseph boards the car on which Menon travels for the press meet.
-Joseph survives the accident, and later relates it to Krishnakumar.
-He tracks down the lorry drivers but fruitless.
+But unknown to him Menon's P.A.
+Joseph boards the car on which Menon travels for the press meet.
+Joseph survives the accident, and later reveals it to Krishnakumar.
+He tracks down the lorry drivers but it becomes a futile attempt.
 He is finally informed by Pavithran's wife (Unni's elder sister), who had overheard Pavithran's conversations to kill Menon.
 Pavithran decides to flee but is confronted by Krishnakumar and the police.
 In a fight, Krishnakumar kills Pavithran using C.I Vijayan's gun and awaits arrest.
 But everyone convinces him to forget the incident.
 CI Vijayan consoles him and convinces him that the state needs incorruptible and honest ministers like him.The police closes down the F.I.R under CRPC 130/131 security acts.

 In the end Krishnakumar is seen congratulated by Ex.
-C.M Avarachan and his mission continues by giving the message "Leadership is action and not position".
+C.M Avarachan.
+Krishnakumar has now risen up not just as a politician and as the home minister of home affairs, but as a statesman and his mission continues by giving the message "Leadership is action and not position".